Can you hear me $\textit{now}$? Sensitive comparisons of human and machine perception: Introduction

 \subsection{Results and Discussion}

 Subjects demonstrated an ability to correctly answer arithmetic problems posed in adversarial speech.
-Average accuracy on experimental trials was 64.6\%, which significantly differed from chance (50\%), $t(79) = 8.27, p < .001$ (Figure \ref{fig:exp5}B, leftmost graph in blue).
+Average accuracy on experimental trials was 64.6\%, which significantly differed from chance (50\%), $t(79) = 8.27, p < .001, d = 0.930$ (Figure \ref{fig:exp5}B, blue).
 Thus, subjects could reliably comprehend most or all of the content of these audio commands, since such knowledge was necessary to answer the problem correctly.

-Moreover, collapsing across all speech clips, 81.9\% of subjects showed classification performance numerically above chance (Figure \ref{fig:exp5}B, middle graph in yellow).
-Collapsing across all subjects, 18 out of 20 arithmetic problems were answered correctly more often than they were answered incorrectly (and 1 was answered correctly exactly half of the time) (Figure \ref{fig:exp5}B, right graph in red).
+Moreover, collapsing across all speech clips, 81.9\% of subjects showed classification performance numerically above chance (Figure \ref{fig:exp5}B, yellow).
+Collapsing across all subjects, 18 out of 20 arithmetic problems were answered correctly more often than they were answered incorrectly (and 1 was answered correctly exactly half of the time) (Figure \ref{fig:exp5}B, red).

-Whereas Experiments 3--4 could have been solved by understanding just one or two salient words, these results show that subjects displayed the ability to correctly decipher most or all of the adversarial speech commands.
-Noticing the word ``spilled'' could cue a subject to select ``milk'' as opposed to ``time'' when played the phrase ``It is no use crying over spilled''.
-However, here, every word must be understood in order to solve these arithmetic problems, since even a single misheard word would make it nearly impossible to answer correctly.
+Whereas Experiments 3--4 could have been solved by understanding just one or two salient words, these results show that subjects displayed the ability to correctly decipher most (if not all) of the adversarial speech commands.
+In previous experiments, a subject who was played ``It is no use crying over spilled'' and noticed only the word ``spilled'' could still use that information to select ``milk'' as opposed to ``time''.
+However, here in Experiment 5, every word must be understood in order to solve these arithmetic problems, since even a single misheard word would make it nearly impossible to answer correctly.
 Thus, subjects can demonstrate an ability to understand whole phrases of adversarial speech, when tested in more sensitive ways.